AKROGIS/AnimalMovement/Documentation/Build_Instructions.rst

 ---------------------------

 There is a very simple DOS batch file in the Distribution directory called make_dist.bat.
-This file will copy files from the various locatations in the project to subfolders in the Distribution directory.
+This file will copy files from the various locations in the project to sub-folders in the Distribution directory.
 The batch file does not have any error checking, so if things do not work, just take a look at the file and do things manually.